14 Ideas for Creating a More Organized Entryway

 Don't let smaller items get lost in the shuffle.
 Organize your entryway closet by looping clear plastic bags around a hanger or two for easily lost items like gloves, hats, and scarves.

 Streamline your entryway with boldly numbered hooks and corresponding cloth baskets for family members or guests.
 Using stencils is a smart way to ensure painted numbers look flawless on your walls.

 If you want to brighten your entryway, create a "window" using basic bevel-edged mirrors.
 To start, prime and paint a floating shelf the same color as your walls to give it a seamless built-in effect; then install it three feet off the floor (standard height for a console).
 Add a grid of mirrors above, leaving about an inch around each to mimic windowpanes.
 For a flush, bracket-free look, attach the mirrors to the wall with construction adhesive made for mirrors.

 The last time you had a locker, it may have held your algebra book and pictures of Shaun Cassidy ripped from Tiger Beat.
 These days, though, lockers can serve as catchalls at home for your kids' mountains of stuff.
 You can also stylize them to look more inline with your space so they don't look as if they belong in a high school.

 Family Mudroom Organizer

 If sports equipment, bags, and shoes are constantly underfoot in your home, give everybody a separate space for such gear.
-Assign a sturdy metal storage bin to each member of the household; use magnets and a photo to mark who each one belongs to (don't forget the family dog).
+Assign a sturdy metal storage bin to each member of the household; use magnets and a photo to mark who each one belongs to (don't forget the family dog!).
 Slide the bins underneath a bench in the front hall, or line them up in a mudroom.

 Bucket Umbrella Stand

 Transform an inexpensive flower bucket into a nice-looking umbrella stand by painting the bottom of the bucket with glossy oil-based enamel paint.
-In addition to providing color, the paint will help disguise any rust caused by dripping umbrellas.
-Mark the bottom third of a tall galvanized bucket (available at garden centers) with painters' tape; prime and paint this area and the bottom of the bucket.
-Let dry 24 hours before removing tape.
+Mark the bottom third of a tall galvanized bucket (available at garden centers) with painters' tape; prime and paint this area and the bottom of the bucket, and let dry for at least 24 hours.